State-by-State Childcare Tax Credit Guide

 Official site: New York State Department of Taxation & Finance

-New York has a notable childcare credit.
-Search directly for “New York child and dependent care credit” and compare the rules with the federal baseline discussed in our benefits article and the how-to-claim guide.
+New York is another state that families often associate with a notable childcare-related credit.
+Search directly for “New York child and dependent care credit” and compare the state’s rules with the federal baseline discussed in our benefits article and the how-to-claim guide.
+States like New York show why checking state rules can be worth the extra effort.

 North Carolina